 Now you can create individual ad sets, under this campaign.
 For example, if you’re launching a campaign with an individual ad-set for multiple countries, you can group all ad-sets under the single campaign.

 Here too, you can name each ad-set, set a budget limit, and define the type of bid you want to choose.
 You can choose between 3 types of bidding within Twitter Ads – Automatic, Target and Maximum bids.
-Some campaigns for instance, Awareness campaigns have only Automatic/Target bid options.
+Some campaigns, for instance, Awareness campaigns have only Automatic/Target bid options.

-These bidding options will allow you to determine a highest cost ceiling per target activity, that you’re willing to stretch to.
+These bidding options will allow you to determine the highest cost ceiling per target activity, that you’re willing to stretch to.
 The higher your bid ceiling, the more chances of your Ad being displayed more widely and greater takeaways – just like a regular bid!

 a.
 Automatic bid – The ad algorithm will auto-optimize your bid.

 b.
 Target bid – Helps you define a target cost for your bids.

 c.
 Maximum bid – Helps you define a price ceiling for your bids – how much you’re willing to pay.